Code-Institute-Submissions/physics-code/README.md

 Although vast numbers of libraries exist that help control for input, the learning experience was more valuable to include a unique validation system.
 Further projects may include libraries or parts of code from libraries to cut down on the extensive amount of time spent on coding for validation of inputs.

-The site release and current version has three different methods of preventing user invalid input.
+The site release and current version has slightly varying methods of preventing user invalid input on the [test_yourself](https://pauld0051.github.io/physics-code/test_yourself.html) page.
 Because there is no backend or serve side requirements, all validation can be completed with HTML, CSS and JavaScript.
-The calculator page validation has been described.
-Subtle differences appear on the validation of the
-[test_yourself](https://pauld0051.github.io/physics-code/test_yourself.html) page.
 Because there is only one user input field, there is no requirement to scroll to the input box.
 However, if the user was albe to input an invalid number, because of the global requirement of the mapNumber variable, a user would be able to submit and a calculation would still be performed even without a number.
-Many methods to prevent code from continuing had been tested, including ` event.preventDefault ` and ` event.stopPropagation ` but to no avail.
+Many methods to prevent code from continuing had been tested, including ` event.preventDefault ` and ` event.stopPropagation ` but
+to no avail.
 Finally, it was decided that the default "enabled" submit button would need the ` disabled ` attribute until such a time a valid input was included.
 This also meant the reset button would clear the input and would also set the submit button to ` disabled `.
 The main issue was getting the "submit" button to listen for invalid inputs after the default ` disabled ` was removed (for example, an invalid input was backspaced to a point where a valid input was ready to be accepted but the